Common

 How long are the programs?

-Each course lasts 1.5 hours and is held once a week for about 5 – 6 weeks.
+Each course typically lasts 1.5 hours and is held once a week for about 5 – 6 weeks.

 We found through previous experience that this was the optimal amount of time for students to stay engaged with the content.